zacharyolsen/2016-02-17/README.md

-Let's make a merge conflict.
+it's a merge conflict time